dmitryporotnikov/dmitryporotnikov/content/post/mac/2025-11-27-QNAP-TS412-Timemachine.md

 ### The issue

-f you will try to configure the backup via GUI, you will be greeted with **I"The selected network backup disk does not support the required capabilities."** message.
+If you will try to configure the backup via GUI, you will be greeted with **I"The selected network backup disk does not support the required capabilities."** message.
 This is most likely due to the fact, that the GUI tries to configure backup via SMB, but the QNAP is offering AFP by default.

 ### How to solve this?